3.1.1.3. Auto-healing and Self-healing Architectures

 š” First Principle: Systems must be designed to automatically detect and remediate failures, restoring services to a healthy state with minimal or no human intervention to ensure continuous availability.

 Auto-healing architectures are a hallmark of operational excellence and reliability.
-They reduce Mean Time To Recovery ("MTTR"
+They reduce Mean Time To Recovery ("MTTR") and operational burden.

 - Health Checks: